tomgxz/Kraken/REPORT.md

   }
   ```

   The `addSectionModal_setNavbar` function is called by the `loadsections` function to append a given title to the local navigation bar of the modal.
-It uses the `addSectionModal_navItem` variable, which is essentially a template string defined later in the project.
-The string includes `[i]`, `[n1]`, and `[n2]`, which indicate areas that will be replaced in this function, before appending it to the `section-selector-nav-list` DOM element.
+It uses the `addSectionModal_navItem` variable, a template string defined later in the project.
+The string includes `[i]`, `[n1]`, and `[n2]`, which indicate areas that will be replaced in this function before appending it to the `section-selector-nav-list` DOM element.

   ```js
   function addSectionModal_setNavbar(text) {